kowainik/org/style-guide.md

     else "odd"
 ```

-When writing monadic code in `do`-blocks where guards can not be used,
+When writing monadic code in `do`-blocks where guards cannot be used,
 add one indentation level before `then` and `else`:

 ```haskell